bparanj/crystal/electronics/book/capacitive-reactance.md

 - \( C \) is the capacitance of the capacitor.

 ### Explanation:

-- **Inversely Proportional**: Capacitive reactance decreases as frequency or capacitance increases.
+- Inversely Proportional: Capacitive reactance decreases as frequency or capacitance increases.
 This means high-frequency signals pass through a capacitor more easily than low-frequency signals.

-- **AC vs. DC**: In DC circuits (where \( f = 0 \)), capacitive reactance is infinite, effectively blocking current.
+- AC vs. DC: In DC circuits (where \( f = 0 \)), capacitive reactance is infinite, effectively blocking current.
 In AC circuits, the capacitor allows current to flow based on the reactance value.

 Capacitive reactance plays a role in controlling AC current flow in circuits with capacitors.

 Why does high-frequency signals pass through a capacitor more easily than low-frequency ones?

-High-frequency signals pass through a capacitor more easily than low-frequency ones due to the **capacitive reactance** property of the capacitor.
+High-frequency signals pass through a capacitor more easily than low-frequency ones due to the capacitive reactance property of the capacitor.
 Capacitive reactance is the opposition that a capacitor provides to an AC signal, and it depends on the frequency of the signal:

 \[
 X_C = \frac{1}{2 \pi f C}